steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 ## Autoclave

-There is one small Wet-Autoclave and two Dry-Autoclaves in room A401-166 <br>
-The Wet-Autoclave can be used for small instruments e.g. <br>
+There is one small Wet-Autoclave and two Dry-Autoclaves in room A401-166 The Wet-Autoclave can be used for small instruments e.g.

-One Dry-Autoclave is reserved for cell culture bottles etc. and will be started approximately every other day. <br>
+One Dry-Autoclave is reserved for cell culture bottles etc. and will be started approximately every other day.
 The second Dry-Autoclave can be used for both sterilization and for "burning" glassware for RNA/DNA work.